 Imagine you’re an insurance firm with agents who sell your services.
 These agents might also work for your rivals.
 How can you make them prioritize your products?
 Agents prefer to recommend insurance providers who give them resources, learning paths, and certifications.

-If your business relies on external partners to sell your products, make sure they know those products well so they can properly represent your brand.
-Channel partner LMSs like Net Exam are tailored to such a form of training.
+If your business relies on external partners to sell your products, make sure your partners know your products well so they can properly represent your brand.
+You can opt for building your own LMS to help your partners get to know your products better.

 Training customers to ensure customer loyalty and retention